3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 "Drive Your Own Dog Sled" Tour

-Upon your arrival after a 45 minute drive up the Elliot Highway, get suited up in the provided cold weather outerwear and boots before meeting the team of sled dogs who will be your partners for the day.
-The professional dog sledding guides, including 3x Iditarod finisher Lisbet Norris, will demonstrate the proper techniques for harnessing the team before instructing on how to safely drive your sled, including how to slow down, stop, and steer the team on the trail.
+Upon your arrival after a 45 minute drive up the Elliot Highway, suit up in the provided cold weather outerwear and boots before meeting the team of sled dogs who will be your partners for the day.
+The professional dog sledding guides, including 3x Iditarod finisher Lisbet Norris, will demonstrate the proper techniques for harnessing the team before instructing you on how to safely drive your sled, including how to slow down, stop, and steer the team on the trail.

 Pro Tip: